matthizou/jss-to-styled-components/README.md

 ## Install

-- Fork/Clone this repo.
+- Fork/Clone this repo
 - Install dependencies

-- From the root, run the CLI
+## Run

-Basic Example:
+From the root of this repo, run the CLI

 ```
 $ node ./src/cli.js -f 'path/to/your/file.js'